 Swaps that have a positive value to the counterparty are described as “in-the-money”.
 In a swap either the counterparty is paying the below-market fixed price/spread or receiving an above-market fixed price/spread.

-<<Graphic- Price curve showing these two examples>>
+<<Graphic- Price curve showing these two examples>> (Do we have such a graphic?
+Can the grapphic dept. provide this information?)

 Swaps that have a negative value to the counterparty are described as “out-of-the-money”.
 In a swap either the counterparty is paying an above-market fixed price/spread or receiving a below-market fixed price/spread.

-<<Graphic- Price curve showing these two examples>>
+<<Graphic- Price curve showing these two examples>>(Do we have such a graphic?
+Can the grapphic dept. provide this information?)

+(What about a zero value explanation or example?)

 Sub-Topic 2: Buyers/Sellers of Swaps